mattchx/mattchx/README.md

-### Hi there

 <!--
 **mattchx/mattchx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Welcome to Matthew Henderson's GitHub Page!👋
+## Welcome to Matthew Henderson's GitHub Page!👋

-## Here's a little about me:
+# Here's a little about me:
 - 🔭 I’m currently working on a Reddit clone
 - 🌱 I’m currently learning Postgresql
 - 👯 I’m looking to collaborate on a Developer Podcast